 rank = 2 if above H0 is rejected for rank = 1

 The above hypothesis are tested sequentially in Johansen’s Test.
-Results of the test for our example with Unrestricted Constant are:
+The results of the test for our example with Unrestricted Constant are:

 We start from rank 0 and reject the null hypothesis if the statistic is greater than the critical value.
 In such a case, we move on to the next rank in sequence.
 The null hypothesis of no cointegration can be rejected using both the trace and max statistic.
 The test statistics are greater than the critical values.